artefactual/archivematica/CONTRIBUTING.md

 ### Tests

 New code should also have unit tests.
-Tests are written in [unittest] style and run with [py.test].
-For tests requiring the Django ORM, we use the Django-provided[TestCase], which extends `unittest.TestCase`.
+Tests are written in [unittest] style and run with [pytest].
+For tests requiring the Django ORM, we use [pytest-django].

 Tests are found in the `tests` directory, a sibling of the directory containing the code. `test_foo.py` contains tests for `foo.py`.
 For clarity, group tests for the same function and similar tests into the same class within that file.
 This will also allow you to share setup and teardown code.

-If you are testing code that makes HTTP requests, using [VCR.py] is highly recommended.
-It should already be a development dependency.

 ### Commit History